dell/csm-docs/content/docs/csidriver/features/powermax.md

     skipCertificateValidation: false
 ```

-This approach is supported in both `helm` and `operator` installation for PowerMax.
-Both installation will automatically mount the secret to be used by the PowerMax driver/node and the Reverse Proxy.
+This method works with both `helm` and `operator` installations for PowerMax, automatically mounting the secret for use by the PowerMax driver/node and the Reverse Proxy.

-**Note:** The config map approach is being deprecated but to adhere to backwards compatibility, one can still configure and use the PowerMax driver with the config map.
+**Note:** The config map approach is being phased out.
+However, for backwards compatibility, you can still configure and use the PowerMax driver with the config map.